tunroam/paper/intersection_proposal_report_spec/120question.md

 - Can we design a protocol
-&mdash; using existing protocols available on commercially off the shelf (COTS) clients &mdash; that eliminates the need for trust between client and Wi-Fi provider by using a VPN tunnel?
+using existing protocols available on commercially off the shelf (COTS) clients that eliminates the need for trust between client and Wi-Fi provider by using a VPN tunnel?